 Editor

-I have worked as an editor in a range of settings, including at the ABC, where I was Editor of ABC Pool.
-These days my editing work is more literary in nature; I recently co-edited the Vietnam Showcase on Kill Your Darlings as well.
+I've worked as an editor in a range of professional settings, including at the ABC, where I was Editor of ABC Pool.
+These days my editing work is more literary in nature: I co-edited the Vietnam Showcase on Kill Your Darlings and I'm a contributing editor to diaCRITICS, the online journal of the Diasporic Vietnamese Artists Network.
+I'm currently a freelance editor for the Asian Forum of Parliamentarians on Population and Development.

 Producer

-My producing work focuses on documentary for audio and screen, as well as events.
-My radio producing has primarily been for Radio National, including a five-part series on multilingualism in Australia with Masako Fukui.
-My first short documentary, connectIRL, which I co-produced with Vonne Patiag premiered at the Sydney Opera House’s Antidote Festival in 2019.
+My producing work focuses on events as well as documentary for audio and screen.
+For radio, this producing has primarily been for ABC Radio National, including an award-winning five-part series on multilingualism called Tongue Tied and Fluent (2019) and two full-length features for radio, The Lost Cinema of Tan Hiep (2017) and Saigon's Wartime Beat (2012).
+Most recently, I co-produced the SBS podcast series, My Bilingual Family (2022).
+My first co-produced short documentary, connectIRL, premiered at the Sydney Opera House’s Antidote Festival in 2019.

 Scholar

-My qualifications include undergraduate degrees in psychology and linguistics, as well as a major in history and philosophy of science.
+My academic qualifications include undergraduate degrees in psychology and linguistics, and a major in history and philosophy of science.
 I have masters degrees in both public health and bioethics.
-I’m currently completing a PhD at the Australian Institute of Health Innovation where my focus is on women’s experiences of gestational diabetes and how online support groups intersect with formal healthcare.
-I casually lecture in public health ethics at Macquarie University for the Master of Public Health program.
+I recently completed a PhD at the Australian Institute of Health Innovation on women’s experiences of gestational diabetes and how online support groups intersect with formal healthcare.

 Curator

-My curation practice has been primarily focused on talks, such as for TEDx, but recently I curated a small exhibition of Vietnamese traditional art for the State Library of NSW following on from my research into an archive donated by Len Fox and Mona Brand which is held at the Mitchell Library.
+My curation practice for more than a decade has been primarily focused on talks, including live interviews and panels.
+I've also branched out to exhibitions, beginning in 2019 when I curated an exhibition of Vietnamese traditional art for the State Library of NSW following on from my research into the archives of Len Fox and Mona Brand at the Mitchell Library.
+I curated MÌNH at Fairfield City Museum & Gallery in 2023.

 Communications consultant

-I have more than a decade of direct experience working in communications for a wide range of non-government, government and commercial concerns.
-My focus is currently elsewhere but I still do a bit of consulting work from time to time and am particularly interested in communications work in public health and healthcare.
+I have more than two decades of experience working in communications for non-government, government and commercial concerns.
+I still do a bit of consulting from time to time and am particularly interested in communications work relating to public health and healthcare.

-Vietnamese is my mother language as my parents are from Vietnam.
+Vietnamese is my mother language as my family is from Vietnam.
 My current challenge is trying to raise my own kids bilingually in Vietnamese and English.
-It’s a struggle which is why I recently founded an online community called Vietnamese Bilingual Parenting.
+It’s a real struggle, which is why I founded an online community on Facebook called Vietnamese Bilingual Parenting with 5,500 members from around the world.
+I am currently undertaking weekly lessons in Vietnamese with a tutor to improve my language skills.

 English is my dominant and most fluent language because I was born and raised in Australia.
 It’s the only language I know how to write in.

-French was what I learned a little in high school and since in France, including a wonderful summer in Paris when I was 30.
-I can’t really speak it these days but can understand and read a little.
-Even though I have long loved learning French, and still do, I have always felt conflicted learning given the colonial history in Vietnam.
+French I learned for a year in high school and later in France, including a summer in Paris.
+I can still understand and read a little.
+Although I loved learning French, and still do, I have long felt conflicted about this given the colonial relationship between France and Vietnam.
 But that history is what makes me feel comfortable with it as well.

-Dutch and Italian I both know a little of because I spent a year living in Belgium, The Netherlands and Italy while undertaking an Erasmus Mundus Master of Bioethics.
-One of the best years of my life, especially as I had the generous support of a European Commission scholarship.
+Dutch and Italian I know a little because I spent a year living in Belgium, The Netherlands and Italy while studying.
+I've also taken courses in Chinese and Spanish, so traces of those languages exist in my head too.